 Program Educational Objectives:

 Student outcomes are statements that describe what students are expected to know and be able to do by the time of graduation.
 They are related to skills, knowledge and behavior that students will acquire through the program.
-The graduates of the CISE program should have the ability to:
+The graduates of the CISE program should have:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics